jonty-ward/sei-project-2/README.md

 # Key learnings
 * I learnt the importance to teamwork, and how to work productively as a pair
 * I learnt how to consume public APIs
-* This was my first project using React Hooks, and so the project gave me a good opportunity to lear about React Hooks
+* This was my first project using React Hooks, and so the project gave me a good opportunity to learn about React Hooks
 * I learnt how to use the doccumentation to help implement CSS frameworks